 I only lightly touched this project as there was a large overlap with Encleverment.
 My handiwork is most evident in the Skeet Shooting Game.

 A fun little collection of sports mini-games.
-I highly recommend Dodge-ball, Alice did a fab job of polishing that to a fine sheen.
+I highly recommend Dodge-ball, Alex did a fab job of polishing that to a fine sheen.
 It's fun and looks gorgeous.
 This was biggest project Mere-Mortals has yet undertaken.

 Aaah the harsh salt of reality, this game was my first introduction to circumstances beyond your control.
 This game started life as a DS game with a publisher who right near the end of the project went bust.
 Mere-Mortals then decided to split them up, give them some more polish and release as several DSi Ware packs.